-45. "Arts Technology" projects may require certain advanced equipment.
-To what extent can the costs of such equipment be covered by the Grant?
+47. "Arts Technology" projects may require certain advanced equipment.
+To what extent can the costs of such equipment be covered by the grant?

 There is no pre-determined apportionment of funds on different expenditure categories.
-The Grantees will be given the freedom and flexibility in the deployment of funds to fulfil their artistic pursuit and meet with the genuine operational needs.
-Costs of equipment and/or goods procured and used solely for implementing the proposal as approved by the Advisory Committee on Arts Development may be covered by the Grant.
-Upon completion of the approved proposal, unless otherwise agreed by the Government in writing, the equipment and/or goods of more than HK\$5,000 at the prevailing market price shall be disposed of on an open and fair basis.
-The sale proceeds from such disposal should be treated as revenue of the implemented proposal and reflected in the financial statement and audited account report.
+The grantees will be given the freedom and flexibility in the deployment of funds to fulfil their artistic pursuit and meet with the genuine operational needs.
+Costs of equipment and/or goods procured and used solely for implementing the proposal as approved by the ACAD may be covered by the grant.
+After completing the approved proposal, the grantee is required to of dispose the equipment and/or goods exceeding \$5,000 Hong Kong Dollars at market price, please refer to Q41 of this FAQ for details.